yash-c-nus/resume/content/data/data1.md

 tags: ["coffee","singapore"]
 author: ["Yash Chhabra"]
 description: "These are all the coffee shops I have been to in Singapore."
-summary: ""bean there, sipped there""
+summary: "bean there, sipped there"
 showToc: true
 disableAnchoredHeadings: false